What Was YouTube Vanced MicroG?

 Current Status of Vanced MicroG

-- Login loops: MicroG can no longer authenticate with Google's updated OAuth systems, causing endless login prompts
+- Login loops: the old builds cannot authenticate with Google's updated OAuth systems, so the login prompt repeats endlessly

-- Crashes on newer Android: Outdated MicroG versions may crash on Android 13, 14, and 15
+- Crashes on newer Android: outdated versions may crash on Android 13, 14, and 15

 - Missing push notifications: FCM (Firebase Cloud Messaging) tokens expire and cannot be refreshed

-- "Network error" on login: SSL certificate pinning changes cause connection failures
+- "Network error" on login: SSL certificate pinning changes break the connection

-If you are experiencing any of these issues, the solution is to migrate to ReVanced with the updated GmsCore component.
+If you are hitting any of these, the fix is to migrate to ReVanced with the updated GmsCore component.

 What Replaced Vanced MicroG?

-In the ReVanced ecosystem, the equivalent component is called GmsCore (previously known as ReVanced MicroG).
-It serves the same purpose — enabling Google account login in patched apps — but is actively maintained and updated to work with current Google authentication methods.
+In the ReVanced ecosystem the equivalent component is called GmsCore, previously known as ReVanced MicroG.
+It does the same job of enabling Google account login in patched apps, and it is actively maintained against current Google authentication.

 Download GmsCore from the official source: github.com/ReVanced/GmsCore